These policies have been revised for 2014-15 to reflect the new Extended Studies program.

 Eligibility is based on the completion of at least three courses with a 3.5 semester GPA or better with no incomplete or failing grades.
 Once Incomplete grades are completed, eligibility is reevaluated.

 Instructors schedule all but the final examination in their courses.
 No hour examinations may be given the last five class days of the Fall or Spring term except for laboratory portions of final exams.
 (Note: If Thursday is the last day of classes, this period includes the previous Friday.)
-Only assignments that substitute for a final exam should be given a due date during finals week.
-In addition, instructions for paper and project assignments due in the last five days of class should be provided at least 14 calendar days prior to the due date.
+Only assignments that substitute for a final exam should be given a due date during finals week and no assignment may be given a due date that is after the end of finals week.
+In addition, during the Fall and Spring terms, instructions for paper and project assignments due in the last five days of class should be provided at least 14 calendar days prior to the due date.

 Final examinations.
 An examination period is provided at the end of each primary term for instructors to give such examinations as they deem proper to cover the course work.
 Normally, a final examination should not exceed three hours.
 Final examinations are not to be given at any time other than that announced in the official schedule, although the laboratory portion of final examinations in science courses may be given in a regularly scheduled lab period in the last week of classes.
 The Vice President for Academic Affairs must approve any requests to move an exam time for a whole class.
 Instructors may allow individual students with unusual circumstances (such as a death or serious illness in the family, postseason athletic events, or having three exams in one day) to take an examination at another time; problems involving transportation, family occasions and/or jobs, for example, are not sufficient grounds for changing an examination.
 No student may be excused from taking the final examination in any course in which an examination is a requirement for credit in the course.